 Objects that Depends on Employee: This SQL Server option will display all the tables, Functions, Views that are depending on the Employee Table.

-Objects on which Employee Depends: This option displays all the tables on which this Employee table is depending.
+Objects on which Employee Depends: This option displays all the tables on which this Employee table depends.

 The following are the list of dependencies on the Employee table.